near/wallet-selector/packages/core/docs/api/wallet.md

 Signs the message and verifies the owner.
 Message is not sent to blockchain.

-> Note: This feature is currently supported only by MyNearWallet on **testnet**.
+> Note: This feature is currently supported only by MyNearWallet, Meteor Wallet and WalletConnect on **testnet**.
 Sender can sign messages when unlocked.
 **Example**

 ```ts